carls113/RCAC-temp-hpc-exchange/docs/source/week2/jobs.rst

    g[000-004]  32    515500   G,g,MI210,mi210  gpu:3

-Use `AVAIL_FEATURES` as tags as a constraint on clusters with more distinct hardeware types.
+Use `AVAIL_FEATURES` as tags as a constraint on clusters with more distinct hardware types.

 .. hint::

    Use the `-C` or `\-\-constraint` option with `sbatch` to target one of the feature tags.